 Utility bills increase in direct proportion to square footage.
 The smaller the home, the less it will take to heat and cool it.
 New homes also consume less energy than most existing older homes because they are constructed to be more efficient.
-If you are downsizing and debating whether to buy or build new, consider the lifetime costs to live in the home.
+If you are downsizing and debating whether to buy or build a new house, consider the lifetime costs to live in the home.

 Here at Adair Homes, all of our homes are affordable, but a smaller home is even easier on the wallet.
 You’ll find that a less expensive home means more money to live the life you’ve always wanted.
-When you build new, you also get to control the budget and decide which features are most important to you.
+Resale homes tend to be more expensive, which makes financial freedom more difficult to attain.
+When you build a new home, you get to control the budget and the design of the home so that you can decide which features are most important to you.

 Now, let’s take a look at some of our favorite floor plans for downsizing, in descending order by size.